solo-io/gloo/docs/content/introduction/_index.md

 ---
-title: Introduction
+title: What is Gloo?
+menuTitle: Concepts
 weight: 10
 ---

-## What is Gloo?

 Gloo is a feature-rich, Kubernetes-native ingress controller, and next-generation API gateway.
 Gloo is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
 Gloo is uniquely designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.